Supermarket boycott in Croatia: a grassroots movement against price gouging

 Context

-The boycott is not an organised political action but a spontaneous popular movement.
-The ease of coordination via social media made it possible to quickly reach a broad audience.
+The boycott isn’t an organised political action.
+It’s a spontaneous popular movement.
+Social media made it possible to reach a broad audience.

 Impact on the Local Economy